Nafees10/qscript/spec/bytecode.md

 	# another comment
 ```

-## Literal Data:
+## Stack elements:
-All the literals (numbers/strings which are known at compile time) are written in this format:
+The stack elements are written in this format:

-* string:	`s"%STRING%"`
+1. string:		`s"%STRING%"`
-* double:	`d%DOUBLE%`
+2. double:		`d%DOUBLE%`
-* integer:	`i%INTEGER%`
+3. integer:		`i%INTEGER%`
-* array:	`[%ELEMENT%,%ELEMENT%]` - ELEMENT is either string, double, integer, or static array, each element must be of the same data type
+4. array:		`[%ELEMENT%,%ELEMENT%]` - ELEMENT is either string, double, integer, or static array, each element must be of the same data type
-* empty:	`0` - This should be used to leave an element in the stack empty.
+5. empty:		`0` - This should be used to leave an element in the stack empty.
+6. null:			`null` - Any data written to this element will be ignored.
+7. reference:	`@%index%` - This means the value of this element is always equal to the value of another element.

+Number 1-4 are also used for arguments for instructions.

 ## Jumps:
 The `jump` instruction can be used to jump to a different instruction, provided that the "jump point" is in the same function.
 Jump point will be marked as:
 ```
-FunctionName
+FunctionID
 stack:
 	[stack element#0]
 	...